 Looking for the ultimate mountain adventure trip that showcases the best of northern Wyoming?
 Look no further!

-The town of Jackson is in the heart of the valley, and Grand Teton National Park is several miles north of town.
+is in the heart of the valley, and Grand Teton National Park is several miles north of town.
 You'll also find Teton Village, the National Elk Refuge, the National Museum of Wildlife Art, and countless shops and restaurants around.
 It's a hard place to leave, but your trip is just beginning!

 Spend time in the Teton Range, hiking through Grand Teton National Park or stopping at the many pullouts to stare in awe at vistas that are unlike any other spot on the planet.

 Make sure to wear comfortable hiking shoes and bring plenty of water.
 These sights are so stunning, you'll never want to leave!

 If you take your time traveling through the park, you can see lots of wildlife.
 Moose, elk, black bears, grizzly bears, bighorn sheep, and pika are plentiful in the Teton area!

 If you're lucky, you might even be able to snap a few photographs.